GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/GMOSLS-DRTutorial/ex2_gmosls_large_dither_dataset.rst

 GMOS South amplifier #5, which began in January 2022.
 During reduction, DRAGONS will adjust for the difference in central wavelength and then stack the aligned spectra automatically.

 The observation uses the R400 grating on GMOS South.
-The central wavelengths for this dataset are 705 nm and 795 nm.
+The central wavelengths for this dataset are 795 nm and 705 nm.
 The effective sequence is::

-   Flat (795 nm) - Science (795 nm) - Science (705 nm) - Flat (705 nm) - Arc (795 nm) - Arc (705 nm)
+   [Flat, Science], [Science, Flat], [Arc, Arc]

+with the first group at 795 nm and the second at 705 nm, the two required arcs obtained in the morning.

 The spectrophotometry standard was observed about three days before the science observation.

 The calibrations we use for this example are: